Thorn (letter): Modern English

-Thorn in the form of a "Y" survives in pseudo-archaic uses, particularly the stock prefix "ye olde".
-The definite article spelt with "Y" for thorn is often jocularly or mistakenly pronounced //jiː// ("yee"), conflating it with the archaic nominative case of the second person plural pronoun, "ye", as in "hear ye!".
+Thorn in the form of a "Y" survives in pseudo-archaic uses, particularly the stock prefix phrase "ye olde".
+The definite article Þe (The), spelt with "Y" rather than a thorn (as ye), is often jocularly or mistakenly pronounced //jiː// ("yee"), conflating it with the archaic nominative case of the second person plural pronoun, "ye", as in "Ye are many".

 Icelandic

 Icelandic is the only living language to keep the letter thorn.
 In Icelandic, þ is pronounced þoddn, /is/ or þorn /is/.
 The letter is the 30th in the Icelandic alphabet, modelled after Old Norse alphabet in the 19th century; it is transliterated to th when it cannot be reproduced and never appears at the end of a word.
 For example, the name of Hafþór Júlíus Björnsson is anglicised as Hafthor.

 Its pronunciation has not varied much, but before the introduction of the eth character, þ was used to represent the sound /[ð]/, as in the word "verþa", which is now spelt verða (meaning "to become") in modern Icelandic or normalized orthography. Þ was originally taken from the runic alphabet and is described in the First Grammatical Treatise from the 12th-century: